bonsai-rx/bonsai-rx.github.io/_docs/02-packages.md

 last_modified_at:
 ---

-Bonsai can be extended by installing software packages containing operators designed for specific tasks, such as video processing or GLSL shaders.
+Bonsai can be extended by installing software packages containing operators designed for specific tasks, such as video processing or OpenGL shaders.

 ## Install dependencies